-Sometimes if we’re not in the mood to play something, or you want to suss out a game before you buy it, video game journalists come to our aid.
+Sometimes if we’re not in the mood to play something, or we want to suss out a game before we buy it, video game journalists come to our aid.
 This happens even when we’re not aware of it.
 When you think ‘game journalist’, you might think of someone physically writing for a magazine.
-But game journalists come in many different shapes and forms, including your favourite YouTuber.
+But game journalists come in many different shapes and forms, including your favorite YouTuber.

 People like IGP and Markiplier aren’t just ‘professional gamers’.
 They do far more than just play games and should be considered professionals in the gaming industry.

 In this article, we will delve into what really makes a game journalist stand out and how you might become one.
 You could even follow in the footsteps of your favorite professional gamers.
 Sounds like a dream, right?

 If you’re really interested in how to be a game journalist, stay tuned until the very end so you don’t miss out on any key information!

 Video game journalism is the practice of previewing, reviewing and discussing video games.
 It can be done traditionally through the written word, or digitally through online social media platforms.

 A game journalist is hugely important in the gaming industry due to the work they do as reporters.
 They scrutinize every aspect of up-and-coming games, before and after release.